honestbank/kp/docs/docs/middlewares/introduction.md

 # Introduction
 Middlewares are the core of KP, almost every feature except the retry and deadletters are built with middlewares.

-They help us write feature in isolation, it makes it easier for testing and maintaining.
+They help us write isolated, testable and maintainable features.

 Middleware come in chain, and they're called in the order they were added.
 Every middleware have ability to halt the operation completely.

-## Configuration {#configuration}
+## Example {#example}
-To add middlewares to kp, simply call `AddMiddleware` and they'll be called in the order they were added.
+To add middleware to KP, simply call `AddMiddleware` and they'll be called in the order they were added.

 ```go
 package main